NGN Question Types

 What Are NGN Matrix Questions?

 NGN Matrix questions are a new format introduced to assess your ability to make nursing judgments in realistic clinical scenarios.
-These questions present you with a matrix, table, or list of options, asking you to select all that apply based on the information provided.
-Unlike traditional multiple-choice questions, Matrix questions do not specify how many answers are correct.
-This means you must carefully evaluate each option and select all that are appropriate for the scenario.
+These questions present you with a grid of rows and columns, asking you to make a row-by-column decision for each row based on the information provided—for example, classifying each finding or action against the column headers.
+This means you must carefully evaluate every row independently and choose the appropriate column response for the scenario.

 Matrix questions can take several forms: